Code-Institute-Submissions/Podcast_Collective/README.md

  <a href="https://github.com/Code-Institute-Submissions" > Code Institute Submissions</a>

-### SOURCE CODE:
-The google map code has been adapted from:
-Google Maps Developers Documentation Tutorials/Examples.

-### PHOTOS:
-The Photos used on this site have been taken by myself or have been sourced online mainly from Wikipedia.

 ### DIPLOYMENT:
 During development I was using ATOM’s excellent editor and keeping the files backed up onto OneDrive also into a GitHub Repository.